Back to blog

 The complexity.
 Salesforce was designed for enterprise.
 Its extreme flexibility is also its extreme complexity.
 CRM project abandonment rates exceed 50% among SMBs that choose Salesforce without dedicated IT staff.

-The GDPR question.
+The GDPR and EU AI Act question.
 In 2025, Microsoft admitted before the French Senate that it cannot guarantee data sovereignty for its European customers when facing US CLOUD Act demands.
-The same applies to Salesforce: as a US company, it is subject to the CLOUD Act, which can compel data disclosure regardless of where data is stored.
+Salesforce faces the same exposure: as a US company, the CLOUD Act can compel data disclosure regardless of where data is stored.
+And since the EU AI Act came into force in 2026, AI systems that evaluate or profile natural persons (scoring, segmentation, deal intelligence) are subject to transparency and human oversight obligations.
+A CRM whose infrastructure falls under US law makes this compliance considerably harder.

 This isn't a theoretical problem.
-It's documented legal reality — and for companies handling European customer data, it's a real compliance risk.
+It's documented legal reality, and for companies handling European customer data, it's a concrete compliance risk.

-To evaluate Salesforce alternatives, we use four criteria adapted for European SMBs:
+To evaluate Salesforce alternatives, we use five criteria adapted for European SMBs.

 1. Real AI capabilities: generative AI or agentic AI?
-Suggestion or execution?
+Suggestion or autonomous execution?

 2. 3-year TCO: license price + implementation + maintenance